itsme-sunil/technical-interview-challenge/README.md

     - The ability to choose a breed and display the image for it
 - Bonus Feature:
   - Ability to add a new breed with a new image

+# Boilerplate

+### Versions Available (by branch):
+- `main`: This repo is just intended as an empty starting point, with a very basic SERN full-stack structure and dependencies.

+- `with_redux`: SERN stack with Redux and RTK, with boilerplate code setup (Note: dependencies for Redux boiler last updated Feb 2020)